-Software is eating the world and it's amazing how unreliable and internally broken most software and software practices are.
+Software is eating the world and yet, it's amazing how unreliable and internally broken most software and software practices are.
 This is mostly due the fact that we are a young field taking its first baby steps, and this is quite exciting.
 I believe it is our job, as a community, to slowly but steadily improve the way we build software.
 Thus, one of my personal missions is to make software more reliable and correct; by both improving software and improving how we build software.

-- Distributed Systems and Infrastructure Reliability
+- Distributed Systems

 - Software Engineering

-- Software Analysis, Testing, and Verification
+- Analysis, Testing, and Verification of Software

 - A mix and match of all items above